 - Have around 5-6 people.

-- Spend time between workshops developing and testing real world responses or ‘prototypes’ to the Lab challenge.
+- Spend time between workshops developing strategic, actionable response to the Lab challenge.

 We are seeking to work with people who: